ratansingh98/Learn_Django/README.md

     - **Ajax testing**: In ajax pages are not switched or redirected instead, data or components get updated.
 In that case, we have to use wait. `time.sleep(5)`.

-5. Youtube playlist [Django Rest-framework](https://www.youtube.com/playlist?list=PLgCYzUzKIBE9Pi8wtx8g55fExDAPXBsbV) is followed to learn about it.
+5. [Django rest framework](https://www.django-rest-framework.org/tutorial/quickstart/) docs is followed to learn about it.
 Project name is **rest_project**.

     - **REST** is acronym for REpresentational State Transfer.
 It is an architectural style that defines a set of rules in order to create Web Services.
 In a client-server communication, REST suggests to create an object of the data requested by the client and send the values of the object in response to the user.
     - **Setting Up** : `pip install djangorestframework` and add `rest_framework` in INSTALLED_APPS list of settings.py.